Final Project for applied machine learning

 - Ideally, the data source should come from the entity that manages the data.
 Management is defined by the entity responsible if the data has quality issues.
 For example, data aggregators like Kaggle do not manage the data it posts on its challenges but Twitter manages Twitter data.
 Some exceptions exist like platforms like NYC OpenData allow you to report data quality issues and will be considered a manager of the data.

-- Please have at least one graphical summary that highlights how your algorithm is working (e.g. the correlation plot from HW1, the loadings plot from PCA, etc).
+- Please have at least one graphical summary that highlights how your algorithm is working.

 - You must quantitatively evaluate how your algorithm fits to the data.
 For example, correlations are meaningful if they’re close to -1 or 1, clustering and supervised learning methods all have different metrics associated with them.

-- Please verify the results from your mining whether is due to chance or likely a real pattern.
+- Please verify the results whether is due to chance or likely a real pattern.

 - For example, you may have to subset the data to see if the result is due to an outlier.
 You can also quote external sources to help understand the data.